D2-mods/Better-IWD-Pregen/d2-script/readme.txt

 ==================================================
 Updates
 ==================================================
+v7.17
+- Script components no longer fail to install on older EE versions.
+EEs that don't support v2.0+ opcodes will have the same scripting as original BG2 engine.
+- Minsc rage component now only uses EE version of tweak for EE v2.0+.
+Older EEs will be the same as original BG2 engine (ability is usable again only after duration ends).
+- Spell tweaks component no longer crashes EE versions older than v2.0.

+v7.16
+"Items stackable to 999" notes:
+- iwd2: fixed an issue that made it so items in stores (if 2+ in stock) were purchased in the full stack, instead of individually. (note: selling stackables in IWD2 may increase stack size instead of store quantity.
+This is just how the engine works.
+This is only an issue if you sold something and wanted to buy it back.)
+- bg1/iwd1 (classic): fixed an issue that made it not work for many items.
+Items in these games need an ability header to be stackable, so the installer now adds an empty header for items that don't already have one.
+- installer won't give DLG-related weidu warnings anymore for BG1, IWD2, IWD-in-BG2, or Classic Adventures.

+"Give party starting items" notes:
+- iwd1 (classic): improved scripting.
+Previously, you sometimes had to open/close the inventory before items were added.
+They should be added without having to do this now.
+- iwdee: It now always gives the starting robe if the character does not start with a usable armor, even if no other part of the script triggers (ex. starting a new game in HoW).
+- iwd1/iwd2 (classic): every PC always starts with the starting robe if they don't already have it.
+- Autoequip option: the scripting now runs once for all 6 PC slots, whether or not they are filled. (i.e. a character that joins later will not have the scripting run for it)

+v7.15
+- Bag component: fixed harmless NI warning with EET when looking at AR0602.bcs (BG2 starting area).
+- IWD2: damage tweak now aborted during install if iwd2.exe isn't detected.
+- IWD1 (classic): added component note for damage tweak that it also disables XP bonuses.
+Damage and XP bonuses cannot be toggled separately for original IWD1.
+- updated Stackable items component: it now also scans all DLG/BCS files for scripting that takes items from the party.
+Only items changed from nonstackable to stackable by this tweak are checked.
+Any scripting that could possibly take a whole stack of items will be changed to have a single item taken. (note: for original BG1 and IWD1, a full stack is still taken.)
+- bg2 (classic): fixed web possibly being party friendly with Damage party friendly tweak. (an unused item in the base game was causing the web projectile to be flagged for patching)
+- bg1 (classic): Stackable items component now fixes some bg1 DLG errors to prevent weidu warning messages.
+Only files that could potentially affect this mod's install are fixed.

 v7.14
-- update to "Start with bag" component: Adjusted markup and resell prices for the gold-exchanging bag option (EE-only).
+- update to "Start with bag" component: Adjusted buy and sell markups for the gold-exchanging bag option (EE-only).
 Numbers are also slightly different for IWDEE/PSTEE.
 The main change is that buy back prices if you need an item back aren't as insanely marked up now (was at 180%, now at 130% or 140%, depending on game).

 v7.13
 - pstee: added support for "Start with bag of holding" component.